LazurasLong/indexcard/forever-maze.md

 # Soggy Room (Front)

-Dark damp square cement shelter.
-A pipe protrudes perpendicular to wall.
-Wall-pipe-droplets drip down, sheening the floor with cold mildew water.
-A large pipe rim shyly pokes above the water sheen, modestly presenting a locked grating.
-A door slumps from its frame, bleeding light arounds its edges.
+A dark, damp stone room, cluttered with stone debris.
+A sheen of murky water gently ripples, the flush rim of a large pipe presents a locked grating, behind it hay nests something bundled in a dingy white cloth.
+A door slumps from its frame, bleeding light around its edges.

-The sheen quivers, bunches toward the center, and jellifies.
-The slime is forcing a
-`BATTLE`!

-The slime waters down to the floor, returning to its former state.
+The water quivers, and jellifies as it gathers at the center, poorly depicting a woman.
+She sticks out her lop-sided, drooping tongue and throws some of herself--it burns (`BATTLE`)!

+She spells out "Sorry!" with herself before watering down, resheening the floor.
 Options:

-  * `TALK` to the slime
+  * `TALK` to the water
   * Go through the door
     (`NEXT CARD`)
-  * To `OPEN` the locked pipe and reveal its treasures, either pick the lock (`HAS EVADE 10`), or `USE` a key
+  * To `OPEN` the locked pipe either pick the lock (`EVADE 10`) or `USE` a key.

 # Soggy Room (Back)

-Slime `BATTLE`:
+Slime woman `BATTLE`:

   * `HEART`: 20
   * `BAM`: 1
-  * `EVADE`: 7
+  * `EVADE`: 6
-  * `CRIT`: 4
+  * `CRIT`: 8

-Slime `TALK`:
+Slime woman `TALK`:

-  * `TALK 10`: The slime responds to your empathy with an apologetic jelly hug.
-    `GET CANDY`
-  * Ripples spread across the water.

-Treasure:
+  * `TALK 8`: The water swirls excitedly, all `HEART` is restored!
+  * `TALK 5`: A key flows to you from a dark, dingy corner, behind rubble.
+    `GET` key.
+  * The water ripples affectionately

+Dingy white cloth (`OPEN`):

   1. KEY
-  2. TOKEN
+  2. CHERRY
-  3. MOLOTOV
+  3. COCONUT
-  4. THROWING STARS
+  4. BANANA
-  5. CANDY
+  5. GRAPES
-  6. SODA
+  6. ORANGE